Stommy123/blog/README.md

 # Working with Apollo Cache

 Over the past few years I've helped implement and maintain several GraphQL based stacks, and I've been very impressed with the features that Apollo has to offer both on the Frontend and Backend.
 From its declarative fetching, helpful tooling, extensive type definitions, and built-in integration with React, Apollo's Frontend client has played a fundamental role assisting with the architecture of the frontend code bases for these applications.
-Apollo also does a great job of maintaining a consistent in-memory cache that allows you to retrieve previously requested data without needing to make network request to the server.
+Apollo also does a great job of maintaining a consistent in-memory cache that allows you to retrieve previously requested data without needing to make additional network requests to the server.
 As a result, your application will feel much snappier and less bogged down by loading wheels.
 Apollo even provides ways of warming up the cache to be used for later.

 However there are imperfections with the tool as with any.
 One notoriously difficult issue is trying to update or bust the cache after server-side updates, especially when the queries being cached have many filters and constraints.
 The difficulty lies in how apollo caches the result of each query.
 Let's use the following query for a list of movies as an example